 The Most Common Types of Copper Piping

-Type L copper pipes are used on interior plumbing applications, fire protection and HVAC in some instances.
-Copper tubes of type L can be used with sweat, compression and flare fittings and it is available in hard and soft types.
-It can be classified as the most common type of copper piping as it can be used in many applications more than even Type K. Soft copper can be used to repair or replace old water lines, although hard tubing is more durable.It is often used outside the home, where it will be directly exposed.
-The walls of type L copper are thicker than the type M pipe walls.
+- Type L Copper Pipe: Type L copper pipe is used for interior plumbing, fire protection, and some HVAC applications.
+It is available in rigid and flexible forms and can be used with sweat, compression, and flare fittings.
+Type L is considered the most common type of copper piping, as it can be used in many more applications than Type K. Flexible Type L copper can be used to repair or replace old water lines, although rigid tubing is more durable.
+Type L also can be used outside the home where it will be directly exposed.
+Type L copper is thinner than Type K but thicker than type M.

 - Type M Copper Pipe: Copper pipe type M wall is thinner than both type K and L copper.
 Sold in both rigid and flexible forms, Type M is used most commonly for domestic water service and vacuum systems.
 It can be used with sweat, compression, and flare fittings.
 Type M tubing is favored for residential work for its relatively low price; a thinner wall means less copper and thus a lower price.
 Type M copper is not always allowed by plumbing codes in all areas and applications.
 Always check with the local building authority for restrictions on its use.

 - Copper DWV Piping: Copper pipe for plumbing drains and vents was used in many old homes and has been all but replaced with PVC or ABS plastic pipe in modern construction.
 It is suitable only for above-ground applications and has a low-pressure rating, typically lower than the water pressure of most municipal water supply systems.
 DWV pipe usually has yellow markings to distinguish it from M type copper.